 **How compatible or incompatible are the two of you with regard to religious and spiritual practices and beliefs?
 How much does this affect your shared life together?

-**How compatible or incompatible are the two of you with regard to political issues?
+**How compatible or incompatible are the two of you with regard to political, religious, social, and cultural attitudes, beliefs, and practices?

 **How involved are you in the other’s work life?
 What are the consequences — good and bad –of your being involved in a business together?